Built Heritage of the Kingston Peninsula

-During the past few summers over ninety homes and landmarks were recorded through photographs, local lore and historical investigation.
+During the summers prior to and including 2005, over ninety homes and landmarks were recorded through photographs, local lore and historical investigation.
 During this research, architectural features were photographed and analyzed, homeowners were interviewed, and land transaction and genealogical records were researched in order to gather as much history as possible about the structures and the families who have occupied them.
 In this stage of the project buildings were chosen based their unique architectural designs or if their design was indicative of a certain historical period on the Peninsula.

 Few other historical features tell as much about a community and its people as its residential homes and public buildings.
 From the quaint little vernacular cottage to the grand Georgian farmhouse, every building has a story to tell about the industrious immigrant families who built them and the descendants who maintain them.

 This project began in 2005.
 Unless otherwise indicated, all of the houses included in the original collection were photographed by William Jones.
 Supervision of the project was carried out by Judith Baxter, student adviser for Kingston Peninsula Heritage Inc.

 The project was continued in 2020.
 Updated photographs and information on buildings, cemeteries, and public landmarks are being added by Rivers Keirstead with the guidance of Gordon Miller and Beth Quigley.
 The scope of the project expanded to include as many historical buildings and places as possible, as well as lost heritage buildings (buildings that are no longer standing but were of historical significance).